-- 1) Most of the omega-3s in canola oil are either turned rancid or transformed into trans fats during the deodorization process; - 2) Research continues to show saturated fats do not cause heart disease and are necessary and highly protective to human health; and - 3) The excessive consumption of mono-unsaturated fats as the major type of fat is problematic, since too much oleic acid (found in olive and canola oil) creates imbalances on the cellular level that can inhibit prostaglandin production.
+1) As just mentioned, most of those omega-3s are either turned rancid or transformed into trans fats during the deodorization process;

+2) Research shows saturated fats are necessary for health, protective and do not cause heart disease;

+3) Excessive consumption of mono-unsaturated fats is problematic, since too much oleic acid (found in canola oil) creates cellular imbalances that can inhibit prostaglandin production.

-There are many other studies (see references below) concluding this is really not a healthy oil.
-It is worth re-examining everything you may have heard about canola oil, along with most other "vegetable oils".
-Let us not be pessimistic but be aware enough to realize that some of the giants of the "Health Care Industry" can only stay in big business if people are constantly sick.
+Thus the selling points above about canola as a "healthy oil" were easy to dispel.
+There are many other studies (see references below) concluding that canola is really not a healthy oil.

+It is worth re-examining everything you may have heard about canola and most any other "vegetable" oils.
+No need to be pessimistic but be aware enough to realize that some of the giants of the "Health Care Industry" can only stay in big business if people remain uninformed.
 Know better.